Testimony ends in Donald Trump’s civil fraud trial, but the verdict isn’t expected until next month

 The trial concerns remaining claims of conspiracy, insurance fraud and falsifying business records.
 James is seeking penalties of more than $300 million and wants Trump to be banned from doing business in New York.

-The attorney general said in a statement: “While the judge already ruled in our favor and found that Donald Trump engaged in years of significant fraud and unjustly enriched himself and his family, this trial revealed the full extent of that fraud — and the defendants’ inability to disprove it.”
+The attorney general said in a statement that after the pretrial ruling found that Trump “engaged in years of significant fraud and unjustly enriched himself and his family, this trial revealed the full extent of that fraud — and the defendants’ inability to disprove it.”

+Trump lawyer Christopher Kise urged Engoron to rule immediately for the defense, contending evidence showed “there was no fraud, there were no victims and there has simply been no harm.”
+Trump will appeal if he loses, Kise said.

-Testimony and documents showed the Trump Tower penthouse was claimed as nearly three times its actual size, and that Trump company executives once boosted its estimated value by $20 million partly because of the value of his celebrity.
-Mar-a-Lago was valued as high as $612 million, based on its potential sale as a private home, though Trump signed a 2002 agreement not “to develop the property for any other than club usage.”
+Testimony and documents showed the Trump Tower penthouse was claimed as nearly three times its actual size — just a mistake, Trump said.
+Mar-a-Lago was valued as high as $612 million, based on its potential sale as a private home, though Trump signed a 2002 agreement not “to develop the property for any usage other than club usage.”
 Trump says he believes it could revert to only a home.

-The trial gave the court and onlookers a view into Trump’s properties — sometimes quite literally, as when a real estate broker played a drone video of Mar-a-Lago while testifying for the defense.
+The trial gave the court and onlookers a view into Trump’s properties — sometimes quite literally, as when a real estate broker played a drone video of Mar-a-Lago.

-Much of the testimony consisted of deep dives into loan underwriting, property appraisal methods and financial practices.
+Much testimony entailed deep dives into loan underwriting, property appraisal methods and financial practices.
 For every magazine-like photo of a Trump property, there were pages of accounting rules or lines of charts and spreadsheets.

 The former president himself was a voluble and sharp-tongued witness, airing his grievances about the case as “a political witch hunt.”